hcussi/java-lyrics/README.md

 ### Kafka

 Will be used for async event driven communication.
-Visit [http://localhost:9099/](http://localhost:9099/) and check that the cluster has been connected successfully.
+Visit [http://localhost:9099/](http://localhost:9099/) and check that the cluster has been connected successfully, also can check the topic created.

-WIP